quan4444/cluster_project/README.md

 	ensemble_ARI = cluster.get_ARI_multiple(truth,ensemble_label)
 ```

-### Results: Identifying sub-domains within a heterogeneous domain
+### Results

 In the example above, we ran a code to cluster a heterogeneous sample depicting a circular inclusion with a neo-Hookean constitutive model.
 The 5 different sets of kinematics features are generated from 5 boundary conditions: equibiaxial extension, uniaxial extension in the x-direction, uniaxial extension in the y-direction, shear, and confined compression.
 Here, we take a look at the results of our clustering pipeline.
+The clustering results for each boundary condition are plotted using the array ``cluster_results``.
+The ensemble result is plotted using ``ensemble_label``.

 <p align = "center">
 <img alt="cir_inclusion_results" src="tutorials/figs_for_github/circle_inclusion_results.png" width="85%" />